Roll20/help.roll20.net/_posts/2013-02-16-NEW-dice-rolling-reference.md

 Rolls **N** Fate/Fudge dice.
 These dice have three sides with values of -1, 0, and 1.

 ### Computed Dice Roll <code>(N+Y)dX</code>
-Computes the number of dice to roll based on the values in the parentheses.
+Computes the number of dice to roll based on the mathematical expression in the parentheses.
 If the computed value is negative 0 will be used in its place.
 Dice coputation can be used with both Basic and Fate dice.